 Look at this beautiful white sauce breakfast pizza.
 With just one bite, it instantly became one of our favorites from the Little Beast menu.
-The menu has several other pizzas, but for brunch, the eggs are a must.
+The menu has several other pizzas, but the eggs are a must for brunch.
 This pizza offered a perfect combination of bechamel (the white sauce) with two kinds of cheese (ricotta and mozzarella), caramelized onions, bacon, and two sunny-side-up eggs.
 The runny yolk pushed this great dish to perfection.
 At $16, it was a pretty good price for such a good pizza too.
-While we ordered it as a sharing dish, I can see myself eating it all on my own.
-Stay away from my breakfast pizza or I’ll bite you!
+While we ordered it as a shared dish, I can see myself eating it alone.
+Please stay away from my breakfast pizza, or I’ll bite you!

 Croque Madame (5/5 NOMs)

 Croque Madame combines two of our favorite things: breakfast and sandwiches.
 At Little Beast, these combine to create a perfect brunch dish.
 This is a must-order dish for cheese lovers, as it comes with a great combination of Gruyere and bechamel sauce, the same white sauce we loved from the breakfast pizza.
 Multiple layers of ham and turkey are combined with cheesy goodness and a perfectly runny yolk.
 Now that’s how you make an utterly delicious brunch dish.
 Oh, and the home fries were absolutely on point.
 For brunch, the $15 price (including an extra $1 to make it “madame”) is pretty reasonable for such a tasty meal.